jnnjogu/Bioinformatics_Internship/README.md

 _This section describes my path to becoming an excellent virologist in future_

+## Short Term Goals

 - Aim to gain knowledge and skills that would contribute to this goal
 - Aim to finish the bioinformatics internship
+- Aim to do a project while at ICIPE
 - Aim to look for opportunities to do masters and advance my education

+### Long Term Goals

 - Aim to look for jobs for the purpose of sharpening my skills
-- Aim to do a project while at ICIPE
 - Aim to network and collaborate with my team members to come up with project ideas and look for Funding
 _____